 By Ian Matheson and Jeffrey MacCormack With the incredible demands we face as educators, it can be difficult to stay on top of research about our students.
 It seems like there is a new scientific term every year as we learn more and more about the human brain.
 Research in the cognitive and neurological sciences [...]

-By Jeffrey MacCormack and Ian Matheson Even though we’ve known for some time that working memory and learning disabilities (LDs) are related, we still don’t fully understand their relationship.
+By Jeffrey MacCormack and Ian Matheson Click here to access the infographic.
+Even though we’ve known for some time that working memory and learning disabilities (LDs) are related, we still don’t fully understand their relationship.
 Working memory is our ability to store information temporarily while our brain is busy with a different task.
-We use our working memory to learn language, [...]
+We use [...]

 This video provides an overview of the Feed All Four framework, developed by Trillium Lakelands District School Board.
 The Feed All Four framework is based on improving the social and emotional development and self-regulation of students through mindfulness and positive self-perception.
 This framework is beneficial to students with learning disabilities because it provides them the necessary tools to deal with conflict and anxiety, helps them focus on the task at hand, and encourages them to advocate for themselves.
 It also encourages them to look at the positive aspects of themselves as opposed to the negative aspects.
 These strategies are necessary for some students with LDs, but can be good for all.